jme/shannon-rust/README.md

 Rust, and its std libs are evolving very rapidly right now so that HashMap performance may be in flux as well.

 The array binning performance differences are slightly surprising.
-There are further possible tweaks to the OCaml code (unboxing, write-barrier avoidance, etc) that might tighten up the spread, but I have skipped that deeper dive for now.
+There are further possible tweaks to the OCaml code (unboxing, polymorphic compare & write-barrier avoidance, etc) that might tighten up the spread, but I have skipped that deeper dive for now.

 Oprofile runs for all 4 variants ([rust-array](perf/perf_rust_array.txt), [rust-hashmap](perf/perf_rust_hm.txt), [ocaml-array](perf/perf_ocaml_array.txt) and [ocaml-hashtbl](perf/perf_ocaml_hm.txt) ) are unsurprising: Hashtbl/HashMap versions spend most of their time in Hash structure operations, while the array versions are limited more by memory and file-read ops.